Taxation in Germany: Payment of the tax

 Within ten days of the end of each calendar quarter, the business entity has to send the tax office an advance return in which it has to give its own computation of the tax for the preceding calendar quarter.
 The amount payable is the value-added tax it has invoiced, minus any amounts of deductible input tax.
 Deductible input tax is the value-added tax which the entrepreneur has been charged by other business entities.

 The amount thus calculated has to be paid to the tax office through an advance.
 This means that the amount due must be paid in full before the next fiscal quarter.
 Larger businesses have to file the advance return every month.
 For entrepreneurs who have only just taken up professional or commercial operations, the monthly reporting period likewise applies during the first calendar year and in the year after that.

 At the end of the calendar year, the entrepreneur has to file an annual tax return in which it has again calculated the tax.

 Small businesses

 Entrepreneurs whose turnover (plus the value-added tax on it) has not exceeded EUR 17,500 in the preceding calendar year and is not expected to exceed EUR 50,000 in the current year (small enterprises), do not need to pay value-added tax.
 However, these small enterprises are not allowed to deduct the input tax they have been billed.

-Aviation tax
+VAT refund for travelers

-Starting 1 January 2011, all passenger flights departing from Germany are subject to the aviation tax.
-The amount of tax to be paid depends on the distance to the final destination.
-Flights to a destination up to 2,500 km away will incur a tax of €8 per passenger.
-The amount increases to €25 for distances of up to 6,000 km and €45 for distances beyond this.
-The distance taken into account is that for the entire journey as booked.
-For flights involving a transfer or short stopover, this means that the tax only becomes chargeable on the initial departure.
+Travelers from non-EU member states can shop VAT-free in Germany.
+To be eligible for VAT exemption, you must meet the following conditions: